samullen/presentations/telemetry_by_the_numbers/presentation.md

     - Otherwise, how do you know that the new algorithm is better than the previous one?
 - Decisions:
   - Lastly, and this summarizes them all, it's to help us make good decisions
+- If you are monitoring your system just so you can impress people on Twitter with your graphs, you're doing it wrong.

 ---